Carving

 Third picture shows one face complete with a prototype abacus and floron sitting on top and the assembly at the approximate installed viewing height.

-Forth picture shows the bottom of all four, carved faces glued together and the major volute lines under the "chin" cut in.
+Fourth picture shows the bottom of all four, carved faces glued together and the major volute lines under the "chin" cut in.

 Fifth picture is of the completed assembly.
 It lacks the abacus, floron and bottom "nose" molding that will interface with the octagonal columns.